-These exercises are more advanced and require a higher level of strength in order to perform them with correct technique.
+These exercises are more advanced core strengthening exercises.
+They require a higher level of strength in order to perform them with the correct technique.

 This exercise specifically works the posterior muscles such as the Latissimus dorsi and gluteals to help align the body correctly.
 Try and keep your back as straight as possible- watch out for over-arching as you lift your leg above the ground.

 - Lie on your front with your forehead resting on a pillow.
 Place a pillow under your stomach if this is uncomfortable.

 - Your arms should be directly pointing away from your feet on either side of your head.
 Inhale and set your core muscles.